 Creating useful visualizations on Big Data is as important as the process of collecting and storing massive volumes of data.
 Follow these tips to create visualizations that will help your business users make better and faster decisions.

 - Choose visualizations to match your data

 Ensure that the right visualization is chosen for the right type of data.
-For example, line charts should be used for conducting analysis over long periods of time, bar charts work better for comparing unrelated categorical values, pie-chart are appropriate to depict whole-part relationships, and so on.
+For example, line charts should be used for analysis conducted over long periods, bar charts work better for comparing unrelated categorical values, pie-charts are appropriate to depict whole-part relationships, and so on.
 In some cases, it makes sense to invest time and money to create custom visualizations that relate to your line of business.

 - Build interactive visualizations

 Visualizations should support ad-hoc analysis of Big Data.
-Users should be able to filter, slice and dice, drill up and down, and interact with their visualization so that they get instant answers to their questions and are able to ask further questions based on those answers.
+Users should be able to filter, slice and dice, drill up and down, and interact with their visualization so that they get instant answers to their questions and can ask further questions based on those answers.